nvincenthill/fullstacktemplate/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Thank you to the 99s for helping me put this together